AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

 ## Delete a Data Block

+1. Select a data block in the Data Block manager.
-Click the trash can icon to delete a selected data block.
+1. Click the trash can icon to delete the selected data block.

 ## Group Data Blocks